tzmt/daily-moon-forecast/readme.txt

 = 1.1 =
 * New: ability to add custom interpretations.
-* New: added translations for langauges: Croatian, French, Hindi, Portuguese, Serbian, Spanish
+* New: added translations for languages: Croatian, French, Hindi, Portuguese, Serbian, Spanish

 = 1.0 =
 * Initial release of the WP plugin.
 == Upgrade Notice ==

+= 2.0 =
+Important fixes for ALL sites, especially for sites using Windows hosting.

 = 1.5 =
 Fix - Shortcode was called incorrectly and generated an error.